Tyrrrz/YoutubeExplode/Readme.md

 - Muxed streams — contain both video and audio
 - Audio-only streams — contain only audio
 - Video-only streams — contain only video

+> **Warning**:
+> Muxed streams contain both audio and video, but these streams are very limited in quality (up to 720p30).
+> To download video in the highest available quality, you will need to resolve the best audio-only and video-only streams separately and then mux them together.
+> This can be accomplished by using FFmpeg together with the [**YoutubeExplode.Converter**](YoutubeExplode.Converter) package.

 You can request the manifest that lists all available streams for a particular video by calling `Videos.Streams.GetManifestAsync(...)`: